Who are the Palestinian prisoners released in exchange for Israeli hostages? - WTOP News

 Mohammad al-Tous, 67

-Al-Tous had held the title of longest continuous Israeli imprisonment until his release last Saturday, Palestinian authorities said.
+The 67-year-old al-Tous had held the title of longest continuously held prisoner in Israel until his release last Saturday, Palestinian authorities said.

 First arrested in 1985 while fighting Israeli forces along the Jordanian border, the activist in the Fatah party spent a total of 39 years behind bars.
 Originally from the West Bank city of Bethlehem, he was among the prisoners exiled on Jan.
 25.